 |Mirror [#2]||Escalante's Dream: On the Trail of the Spanish Discovery of the Southwest.pdf||50,335 KB/Sec|

 |Mirror [#3]||Escalante's Dream: On the Trail of the Spanish Discovery of the Southwest.pdf||43,233 KB/Sec|

-Famed adventure writer David Roberts retraces the route of the legendary Domínguez-Escalante expedition.
+Famed adventure writer David Roberts re-creates the extraordinary 1,700-mile journey of the eighteenth- century Domínguez-Escalante scouting expedition.

 In late July 1776, fathers Francisco Atanasio Domínguez and Francisco Vélez de Escalante set out from Santa Fe to chart a route to the new Spanish missions in California.
 The Fransiscans planned to scout the country for mineral wealth and locate the Ute and Navajo tribes for conversion.
 In present- day Utah, however, the dangers of starvation and hypothermia forced them to turn back.
 By November the friars were reduced to survival mode: stymied by the raging Colorado River, they had to kill their horses for food.
 At last they succeeded in fording the river at a place later known as “Crossing of the Fathers.”

 In this adventure- history, David Roberts travels the Spaniards’ forgotten route, using Escalante’s first- person report as his guide.
 Blending personal and historical narrative, he relives the glories, catastrophes, and courage of this desperate journey.